silnrsi/font-namdhinggo/README.txt

 CONTACT
 ========
-For more information please visit the Namdhinggo SIL page on SIL International's Computers and Writing systems website: https://software.sil.org/namdhinggo/
+For more information please visit the Namdhinggo page on SIL International's Computers and Writing systems website: https://software.sil.org/namdhinggo/